-(2) This section shall not apply to:
+(3) Subsection (1) of this section shall not apply to:

 (a) Any peace officer in the discharge of official duty or traveling to or from official duty, or to any officer or member of the armed forces of the United States or the state of Washington in the discharge of official duty or traveling to or from official duty; or